madscatt/zazzie_1.5/README.md

 python installer.py

-this will install sassie these additional dependencies that are provided in the distribution and compile CUDA and other required python extensions
+this will install sassie these additional dependencies that are provided in the distribution and compile CUDA and other required python extensions.